 Part III: Prohibition of Discrimination Against Limited English Proficiency Persons.
 This part details the obligations of the PHA to ensure meaningful access to the HCV program and its activities by persons with limited English proficiency (LEP).
-This part incorporates HUD and DOJ's Notice of Guidance, published December 19, 2003 in the Federal Register.
+This part incorporates HUD and DOJ's Notice of Guidance, published December 19, 2003 in the Federal Register, and HUD's 2007 "Final Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons (Notice Jan, 22, 2007).